 For details about what you will need to enjoy the event, what kind of gear you will want, and more stuff about accomodations, please read our Schoodic Retreat Gear List and Other Information.

 Registration & Deposit:

 To sign up for this event we will first need you to fill out our Registration Form.
 In this form we gather information to assure you have a fun, safe event.
-We will then ask for a deposit at 50% of the cost of the event.
+We will then ask for payment for of the cost of the event.
 Receipt of this payment will reserve your spot.
-Please fill out and submit the form before sending your deposit.
+Please fill out and submit the form before sending your payment.